Ali-Papi/compositionalIGFoamParent/README.rst

 =======================================
 About
 -----
-It is based on porousMultiphaseFoam (PMF):
+The code is based on porousMultiphaseFoam (PMF):

 porousMultiphaseFoam (PMF)
 -----